Explore Kubernetes

 • kafka contains a three-node Kafka cluster that can be used by your application

-• obaas-admin contains the Oracle Backend for Spring Boot and Microservices administration server that manages deployment of your services
+• obaas-admin contains the Oracle Backend for Microservices and AI administration server that manages deployment of your services

 • observability contains Jaeger tracing which is used for viewing distributed traces